forslund/mpd_skill/README.md

 The skill retrievs all listable albums, artists and genres and can play each of these.

-"Hey Mycroft, play Beastie Boys" will queue up all tracks by Beastie Boys and play them.
+"Hey Mycroft, play Beastie Boys" will queue up all tracks by *Beastie Boys* and play them.

-"Hey Mycroft, play Hello Nasty" will only queue up the album Hello Nasty"
+"Hey Mycroft, play Hello Nasty" will only queue up the album *Hello Nasty*

-"Hey Mycroft, play some Rock music" will queue up all songs tagged as Rock.
+"Hey Mycroft, play some Rock music" will queue up all songs tagged as *Rock*.

-Also pausing and resuming is possible along with stop and skipping tracks.
+Also pausing and resuming is possible along with stop and skipping tracks with commands like

+- next track
+- pause
+- stop